drewbailey/blog-posts/js-cli.md

 Projects such as [Angular](https://cli.angular.io/) and [React](https://github.com/facebookincubator/create-react-app) and [Vue.js](https://github.com/vuejs/vue-cli) all provide command line interfaces (CLIs) to quickly start building applications with little to no configuration required.
 In this post we'll see how easy it is to get up and running with a new application using each frameworks CLI.

 ## Creating Your Application
-Creating an application in Angular, React or Vue is a breeze thanks to their cli.
-In this section we will take a quick look at how easy it is to scaffold a new application each framework.
+Creating an application in Angular, React or Vue is a breeze thanks to their CLIs.
+In this section we will take a quick look at just how easy it is to scaffold a new application in each framework.

 ### Angular
 ```bash